On locally compact semitopological $0$-bisimple inverse $\omega$-semigroups: Introduction and preliminaries

-If $S$ is a semigroup then we shall denote the subset of idempotents in $S$ by $E(S)$.
-If $S$ is an inverse semigroup then $E(S)$ is closed under multiplication and we shall refer to $E(S)$ a \emph{band} (or the \emph{band of} $S$).
-If the band $E(S)$ is a non-empty subset of $S$, then the semigroup operation on $S$ determines the following partial order $\leqslant$ on $E(S)$: $e\leqslant f$ if and only if $ef=fe=e$.
-This order is called the {\em natural partial order} on $E(S)$.
+The subset of idempotents of a semigroup $S$ we shall denote by $E(S)$.
+If $S$ is an inverse semigroup then $E(S)$ is closed under multiplication and we shall refer to $E(S)$ as a \emph{band} (or the \emph{band of} $S$).
+If the band $E(S)$ is non-empty, then the semigroup operation on $S$ determines the following {\em natural partial order} $\leqslant$ on $E(S)$: $e\leqslant f$ if and only if $ef=fe=e$.
 A \emph{semilattice} is a commutative semigroup of idempotents.
 A semilattice $E$ is called {\em linearly ordered} or a \emph{chain} if its natural order is a linear order.
-A chain $L$ is called an $\omega$-chain if $L$ is isomorphic to $\{0,-1,-2,-3,\ldots\}$ with the usual order $\leqslant$.
+A chain $L$ is called an \emph{$\omega$-chain} if $L$ is isomorphic to $\{0,-1,-2,-3,\ldots\}$ with the semigroup operation $x\cdot y=\min\{x,y\}$, thus the natural partial order on $\{0,-1,-2,-3,\ldots\}$ coincides with the usual order~$\leqslant$.

-A \emph{semitopological} (\emph{topological}) \emph{semigroup} is a Hausdorff topological space with separately continuous (continuous) semigroup operations.
+A \emph{semitopological} (\emph{topological}) \emph{semigroup} is a topological space with a separately continuous (jointly continuous) semigroup operation.
 An inverse topological semigroup with continuous inversion is called a \emph{topological inverse semigroup}.
+Also, a \emph{semitopological} (\emph{topological}) \emph{group} is a topological space with a separately continuous (jointly continuous) group operation (and inversion).